ColetteThomson/smart_events/README.md

 * This feature fulfills the user stories: *'As a new user, I want information on what services they offer'*.

 ## Details of smartevents WMP Web Pages
+**NB**: *For the mockups of each website page - the 'amiresponsivedesign.is' website will not do responsive design on screens that have permission-based views (it either shows the screen view as if for a user without permissions - or it redirects to the home page).
+Therefore, where this is occurring, a screenshot to show how a permissions-based view would look has been provided instead.
+Note: all website pages have been tested for responsive design as per the test cases.*<br>

 ### The 'Home' app: index.html (Home page or Landing page)